-Descriptions of common types of treatments used for multiple myeloma are listed below.
+The common types of treatments used for multiple myeloma are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Treatment for people with symptomatic myeloma includes both treatment to control the disease as well as supportive care to improve quality of life, such as by relieving symptoms and maintaining good nutrition.
-Disease-directed treatment typically includes drug therapy, such as targeted therapy and/or chemotherapy, with or without steroids.
+Disease-directed treatment typically includes therapy using medications, such as targeted therapy and/or chemotherapy, with or without steroids.
 Bone marrow/stem cell transplantation may be an option.
 Other types of treatments, such as radiation therapy and surgery, are used in specific circumstances.
 Each type of treatment is described below.

 The treatment plan includes different phases.

 Induction therapy for rapid control of cancer and to help relieve symptoms.

 Consolidation with more chemotherapy or a bone marrow/stem cell transplant.

 Maintenance therapy over a prolonged period to prevent cancer recurrence.

 Treatments using medication are used to destroy cancer cells.
 Medication may be given through the bloodstream to reach cancer cells throughout the body.
 When a drug is given this way, it is called systemic therapy.
 Medication may also be given locally, which is when the medication is applied directly to the cancer or kept in a single part of the body.